 The IMS signalling messages are exchanged between the UE and the P-CSCF (in HPLMN with S8HR) and the media is exchanged between the UE and the PDN-GW (in HPLMN with S8HR).
-Within the VPLMN with S8HR, the IMS signalling messages are carried over the GTP tunnel that corresponds to the IMS Signalling Bearer and the media packets are carried over the GTP tunnel that corresponds to the Media Bearer.
-The GTP tunnel used to carry the media packets is always linked to the GTP tunnel used to carry the IMS signalling packets.
+Within the VPLMN with S8HR, the IMS signalling messages are carried over the GTP tunnel that corresponds to the IMS Signalling Bearer and the media packets are carried over the GTP tunnel that corresponds to the Media Bearer. (i.e. a dedicated EPS Bearer used to carry the media packets).
+The present document assumes that the EPS Bearer ID of the IMS Signalling Bearer is always linked to the dedicated EPS Bearer used as a Media Bearer.